RomanLut/hx_espnow_rc/doc/mapping.md

 `"op": { "name" : "AXIS_BUTTON_RIGHT", "parm" : "AXIS4", "channel" : 6 }`

-Theese actions are used to implement button using self-centering axis.
-Channel value is switched between 1000/2000 values while axis is hold at specified direction.
+Theese actions are used to implement a button using self-centering axis.
+Channel value is set to 2000 value while axis is hold at specified direction.
+Then reset to 1000.

-This way axis works as two independent buttons.
+This way axis can work as two independent buttons.

 **parm** is axis name.